kubeup/okdc/README.md

 ## Caveats

-You need a docker registry mirror address to install Calico.
+You need a docker registry mirror address to install Calico (try Aliyun Accelerator).
 If you don't have that, use flannel instead.